Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 Requires replacement if changed.
 - `name` (String) The name of the auth strategy.
 This is used to identify the auth strategy in the Konnect UI.
 Not Null; Requires replacement if changed.
+- `principals` (Attributes) Application principal settings for this auth strategy.
+Runtime effect applies to V3 API Catalog (ACE) portals and applications; stored values may be set for any auth strategy in the organization.
+Requires replacement if changed. (see [below for nested schema](#nestedatt--key_auth--principals))
 - `strategy_type` (String) Not Null; must be "key_auth"; Requires replacement if changed.

 Read-Only: